Chapter 20: Punctuation and Commands

 ]Closing square bracketAttaches to the previous word.PWR*BGTSame as the opening square bracket outline, but with the asterisk.

-:Colon (for writing)Attaches to the previous wordSTPH-FPLTThe entire top row of keys apart from left hand S.
+:Colon (for writing)Attaches to the previous word#TPH-FPLTThe entire top row of keys except the asterisk.

-;SemicolonAttaches to the previous word.STPH*FPLTSame as the colon outline, but with the asterisk.
+;SemicolonAttaches to the previous word.#TPH*FPLTSame as the colon outline, but with the asterisk.

 :Colon (for time)Attaches to the previous word and the next word.KHR-PBResembles the word “colon”.